jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **Language changes are marked up in the HTML.**

-    Any text that differs from the main language of the site (most of the time this will be English), it needs to be identified as by its language code, eg “mi” for Māori:
+    Any text that differs from the main language of the site (most of the time this will be English), it needs to be identified as by its language code, e.g. “mi” for Māori:

     ```
     <p>This section talks about translating English into <span lang="mi">te reo Māori</span></p>.